Scarlet Nexus: Related media

 On March 18, 2021, an anime television series adaptation produced by Sunrise was announced and licensed by Funimation outside of Asia.
 Medialink and Madman Entertainment licensed the anime in the Asia-Pacific region.
 Hiroyuki Nishimura directed the series and Yōichi Katō, Toshizo Nemoto and Akiko Inoue wrote the series' scripts, with Nishimura and Yuji Ito designing the characters, and Hironori Anazawa composing the series' music.
 The series aired from July 1 to December 23, 2021.

 Reception

-Scarlet Nexus received "generally favorable reviews" according to review aggregator Metacritic.
+Scarlet Nexus received "generally favorable reviews" from critics, according to review aggregator website Metacritic.

 Particular praise was given to the game's combat systems, particularly the telekinesis powers of the two protagonists.
-IGN's Mitchell Saltzman wrote that "what really makes Scarlet Nexus's combat stand out is how the telekinetic moves flow with the weapon-based attacks.
-At any point of a weapon combo, you can press the right trigger to immediately hop back and throw an object, then follow that with a weapon attack that brings you right back into melee range.
-The result of the ease of transition between the two is a really exciting and smooth mix of long-range and close-range combat."
+IGN's Mitchell Saltzman wrote that "the ease of transition between the [telekinetic and melee attacks] is a really exciting and smooth mix of long-range and close-range combat."
 NME's Jon Bailes agreed, arguing that the game introduced new gameplay mechanics in an accessible way, and that it "build[s] slowly towards something very special.
-I took early satisfaction from the pendulum rhythm of sword attacks and telekinesis throws – you can suck a car or girder into your gravitational control while swiping away, step back to launch it, then lunge forward again to continue your assault.
-That satisfaction bloomed into a deeper thrill when I found I could trigger powers in this sequence without breaking stride, returning to strike with fire on my sword, and began to anticipate enemy responses, mixing in evasive manoeuvres.
+I took early satisfaction from the pendulum rhythm of sword attacks and telekinesis throws ...
 Complexity here is flexibility and dynamism."
-Kotaku Ari Notis also wrote that "Though I thought I knew what it was all about, Scarlet Nexus has consistently surprised me at every turn.
-Even though I played the demo—which showcased some of the various powers you could activate in combat—I did not expect combat to be as deep and varied as it is."